Charlie-31-code/StudyPet/README.en.md

 StudyPet is a learning companion (partner) designed for college students, based on the [py-xiaozhi](https://github.com/huangjunsen0406/py-xiaozhi) project as a secondary development.
 This project helps college students improve their learning focus through AI technology, providing voice interaction and visual monitoring functions.

-This project is a derivative work based on [py-xiaozhi](https://github.com/huangjunsen0406/py-xiaozhi) and maintains the original MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is based on [py-xiaozhi](https://github.com/huangjunsen0406/py-xiaozhi) as a secondary development, inheriting its **MIT License**.
+The original project is copyrighted by huangjunsen0406.
+The secondary development portions are copyrighted by the StudyPet development team.

 ## Features